| |

 Independent 50 37 13

- Who do you think probably set the first fire which killed the cult members, the FBI who
+Who do you think probably set the first fire which killed the cult members,

 conducted the assault or the Branch Davidians themselves?